Qengineering/OpenCV_OCR_Tesseract/README.md

 To run the application, you have to:
 - A raspberry Pi 4 with a 32 or 64-bit operating system.
 It can be the Raspberry 64-bit OS, or Ubuntu 18.04 / 20.04.
 [Install 64-bit OS](https://qengineering.eu/install-raspberry-64-os.html) <br/>
 - OpenCV 64-bit installed.
 [Install OpenCV 4.5](https://qengineering.eu/install-opencv-4.5-on-raspberry-64-os.html) <br/>
-- Install tesseract: `sudo apt-get install tesseract-ocr-dev`
+- Install tesseract: `sudo apt-get install libtesseract-dev tesseract-ocr`
 - Code::Blocks installed. (```$ sudo apt-get install codeblocks```)